 Portugal leads the way in adopting ORCID and modernizing science

-In an increasingly digital and interconnected scientific ecosystem, the efficient management of information about researchers, projects and publications has become essential.
-Portugal has stood out in this scenario by taking a leading role in the adoption of ORCID - a unique identifier that allows authors to be unequivocally linked to their scientific output.
+In an increasingly digital and interconnected scientific ecosystem, efficient management of information about researchers, projects, and publications has become essential.
+Portugal has stood out in this scenario by taking a leading position in the adoption of ORCID —a unique identifier that allows authors to be unequivocally linked to their scientific output.

-Since 2013, with the impetus of the Foundation for Science and Technology (FCT), the country has invested in a solid interoperability and transparency strategy, integrating ORCID into platforms such as CIÊNCIAVITAE and promoting its use through the PTCRIS ecosystem (whose website was revamped in 2025, presenting a renewed and more intuitive interface).
-This approach has made it possible to reduce bureaucracy, improve data reliability and facilitate the monitoring of national scientific activity.
+Since 2013, with the support of the Foundation for Science and Technology (FCT), the country has invested in a solid strategy of interoperability and transparency, integrating ORCID into platforms such as CIÊNCIAVITAE and promoting its use through the PTCRIS ecosystem (whose website was revamped in 2025, featuring a renewed and more intuitive interface).
+This approach has reduced bureaucracy, improved data reliability, and facilitated the monitoring of national scientific activity.

-With around 80% of Portuguese researchers already registered with ORCID, Portugal is among the most advanced countries in implementing this system, reinforcing its commitment to a more open, efficient and connected science.
+With around 80% of Portuguese researchers already registered with ORCID, Portugal ranks among the most advanced countries in implementing this system, reinforcing its commitment to more open, efficient, and connected science.

-Find out more about Portugal's indicators in this area in the article published on the FCCN website, FCT Digital Services.
+Find out more about Portugal's indicators in this area in the news item published on the FCCN website, FCT Digital Services.